 In terms of a larger picture, decentralized insurance can work better, or rather in a more streamlined manner.
 This would be based on the ease of data procured by the oracles and the nature of the metric.
 Some metrics are zero-sum, dead or not, for life insurance, flight delayed or not for flight insurance, collision, or not for car insurance.
-For other forms of insurance which are based on a degree of risk, damage, and payout, (eg: crop insurance, health insurance, home insurance) the kinks need to be worked out to operate seamlessly in the decentralized finance world.
+For other forms of insurance which are based on a degree of risk, damage, and payout, the kinks need to be worked out to operate seamlessly in the decentralized finance world.
 But in time, it will be refined.

 Insurance, not a hedge

 It may seem like insurance is another word for a hedge, and there are a number of products allowing hedging in the cryptocurrency space.
-However, decentralized insurance is not one of them.
-This would not only be oversimplifying the concept of insurance, especially decentralized insurance, but it would also be limiting.
+However, this is not one of them.
+This would not only be oversimplifying the concept of insurance, but it would also be limiting.